-If the homeowner is the permit applicant, and will be responsible for the work, the homeowner must complete the Affidavit of Owner.
+If the homeowner is the permit applicant, and will be responsible for the work, the homeowner must complete the Statement of Exemption

 If the contractor is the permit applicant, and will be responsible for the work, the contractor must provide a copy of their Virginia State Contractor License and Prince William County Business License.